biothings/mygene.info/docs/doc/query_service.rst

 dotfield
 """"""""""
     Optional, can be used to control the format of the returned fields when passed "fields" parameter contains dot notation, e.g. "fields=refseq.rna".
 If "dofield" is true, the returned data object contains a single "refseq.rna" field, otherwise, a single "refseq" field with a sub-field of "rna".
 Default: true.

+email
+""""""
+    Optional, if you are regular users of our services, we encourage you to provide us an email, so that we can better track the usage or follow up with you.

 Example code
 ------------